Mossshka/Mossshka/README.md

 Ham radio is not dead, and you should use it.
 Many people in 2021 think that phones are the gateway to everything.
 Which is why many people think that ham radio is useless.
-Now you may ask what is ham radio.
+Now you may ask what is ham radio?
 Ham radio is a radio that lets you transmit on specific frequencies, but you need a license. take it as having a radio tower in your pocket.
 It was cool until cell phones.
 Then everyone turned it off and left it in the basement...
 But it still found popularity in many ways.